Updated September 2, 2022

 Icons are notoriously hard to design from scratch and, every few years, the mobile app development platforms change their icon and graphic styles.

 Between iOS 6 and iOS 7, icon styles transformed from bold, complex, color-rich icons to duo-tone, flat, and thin-lined icons.
-Imagine you designed an icon set just before iOS 7 came out.
+Imagine you designed an icon set just before iOS 7 came out for mobile devices.
 All your icons would look hopelessly outdated!
 So, why design from scratch if you can pick up an attribution-free icon library for less than $100 – or for free?

 Another icon set is Font Awesome.
 What’s different about Font Awesome is that it’s a vector-based font, instead of separate PNG/SVG icon files.
 Fonts are easier to compress and use less bandwidth and storage.
 You can directly use the fonts in Xcode or Android Studio.